DemocracyEarth/wallet/README.md

 0. **Configure**

     * Check `/config/development/settings.json` to configure Sovereign for your organization's governance needs.
-    * On `/public/templates/` different template style folders hava a `templateName.json` settings file and designs on `./css/`.
+    * On `/public/templates/` different template style folders are available.
+The file `templateName.json` can be configured and a css design can be found on `/public/templates/name/css` folder.

 ## Live